-For 2022/2023, the College's Fee Policy is summarised as follows:
+For 2024/25, the College's Fee Policy is summarised as follows:

-Type of Provision Fee Rate Part Time Courses £1.75p/h based on c50% of the co-funded fee.
+Type of Provision Fee Rate Part Time Courses £1.80p/h based on c50% of the co-funded fee.
 For certain 'premium' courses were there is high demand and limited capacity the college may opt to charge a higher fee in line with the prevailing market rate.
 Adult Full Time Courses Flat fee of £250 including registration costs.
 College Discretionary Remission £25 fee.
 This charge is applied to learners that are not seeking employment, that are in receipt of benefits qualifying benefits (e.g. tax credits, income support, JSA).
 For these learners only a notional fee is charged and the College does not receive the co-funded rate.

-Apprenticeships If a fee is payable by the employer the College charges a fee based on the appropriate band set by the EFSA for the relevant framework or standard.
+Apprenticeships If a fee is payable by the employer the College charges a fee based on the appropriate band set by the DFE for the relevant framework or standard.
 This fee is negotiated with the employer in advance of the programme starting.
 Full Cost Courses These courses attract no public funding.
 Fees are charged on an individual basis to achieve an economic return to the College.
-Higher Education Full Time Fee is £5,500 for 2022/23 and the 2023/24 fee has previously been approved by the Corporation at £5,500.
+Higher Education Full Time Fee is £5,500 for 2024/25 and the 2025/26 fee has previously been approved by the Corporation at £5,500.
 Most learners pay this via a student loan.
+Some HE provision is delivered to employers on a commercial basis as would be the case for full cost courses (above).

-2023/24 Fees
+2024/25 Fees